nyamuk14/writeup-ctf/UMassCTF 2025/README.md

 TAG_03 = YXNtcgo=
 ```

-Then, decode again from `base64` for each tag:
+Then, decode it again from `base64` for each tag:

 ```bash
 TAG_05 = er_h